 Properties that describe the product entities are called attributes.
 Some attributes are better to define at a product level, such as the name of the item, and some are better defined at a variant level, such as color and stock level.
 All attributes in Elevate must be configured in the Elevate Manager before they can be used and an attribute can be configured for more than one use.

 It is recommended to use as many common attributes as possible between the product types to minimise both configuration and the data model complexity.
 The retailer can use their own naming conventions for attributes with a few exceptions.
 See Data entity types for more information about reserved, mandatory, and recommended attributes and attribute restrictions.

 Attributes that a visitor might search for should be configured as a search attribute.
 Common attributes to search for include product and brand names or titles, names of artists and authors, colors, product categories, items on sale or in campaigns, or product specifications and model designations.

-A retailer with access to the search history of their visitors can utilise this data to build a product attribute model and select what attributes to use for search.
+A retailer with access to the search history of their visitors can utilize this data to build a product attribute model and select what attributes to use for search.

 Filter attributes are not actively interacted with by visitors unless they are configured and used as facet attributes.